PencilPushr/UIFramework/README.md

 ﻿# UIFramework

 2D primitive rendering framework, designed for cross-compatability by writing backend components via "renderers and platforms".
-This projectis meant for easy prototyping of 2D applications.
+This project is meant for easy prototyping of 2D applications.

 Currently only supporting DirectX 11 and Win32.
 OpenGL and GLFW soon!

+08/01/2026:
+This is currently undergoing a massive overhaul.
+Due to reasons found under "**Features**" this needs to be built from the ground up again.

 ## In action: